 Lynn and Lindy brought beautiful harmonies and new music they are taking straight to the recording studio.
 We look forward to the CD release tour!

-Keith Greeninger returns to help kick off our
+We invited Keith to kick off our 2014 series, and

 Saturday, January 18, 2014